SeanHeneghan/fastapi/README.md

 # fastapi

-Just a basic implementation of a notes application using fastapi, no front end.
+Just a basic implementation of a tasks application using fastapi, no front end.